-The Compensation Committee reviewed executive compensation in January 2010 and decided to increase the base salary by a cost of living adjustment of 2% for Messrs.
-Hall, Marks and Ferrera on January 14, 2010, which is consistent with the average increases given to the majority of employees.
-Mr. Hardy received an increase of approximately 15% to reflect a cost of living adjustment and to bring his total compensation closer to a competitive level when considered in aggregate with the performance bonus described below.
+The Compensation Committee reviewed executive compensation in January 2012 and decided to increase the base salary by a cost of living adjustment of 2% for Messrs.
+Hall, Marks, Ferrera, Hardy and Weihe on January 12, 2012, which is consistent with the average increases for our employees generally.